Parsl/parslguts/elaborating.rst

 * join_app joining - emphasise this as being quite similar to dependency handling.

-.. todo:: mention bash_apps which are a similar elaboration, but happen inside the bash_app decorator: beyond the decorator, no part of Parsl has any notion of a "bash app"

 .. todo:: gotta get a monad reference in here somehow, and a functional programming reference. something along the lines of "see also: the theory of monads in functional programming" with a link